LEAH FIRED IT UP FROM REDLANDS TO POMONA … AND BEYOND

 Leah was eight when she started racing.
 No soccer.
 No volleyball.
 No softball.
 No track & field or cross country.

 Think of the cost.
 You don’t buy those cars in a kit at K-Mart or Sears, folks.
-Lots of detail, lots of attention, lots of expertise – not to mention expense – goes into each machine.
+Lots of detail, lots of attention, lots of expertise – not to mention expense – goes into building each machine.
+It’s beyond normal thinking.

-Ron’s Precision Alignment, located down on Park Street, was headquarters for Pruett’s car-racing dreams.
-A few years back, he sold out.
-It left Ron and wife Linda to move back east, to North Carolina – NASCAR country – while Leah sought her career in a Top Fuel speed machine.
+Ron’s Precision Alignment, located down on Park Street near the end of Redlands’ city border, was headquarters for his kid’s car-racing dreams.
+A few years back, Ron sold out.
+It left him and wife Linda to move back east, to North Carolina – NASCAR country – while Leah sought her career in a Top Fuel speed machine.

 The sponsors over the years – Gumout, Papa John’s, Albrecht’s, Mopar, Pennzoil, FireAde 200, among others – have kept her in the cockpit.